-ACT Aspire™ Early High School assesses student readiness in English, mathematics, reading, science, and writing.
+ACT Aspire™ Early High School (grades 9 and 10) assesses student readiness in English, mathematics, reading, science, and writing.
 ACT Aspire is an online assessment in Wisconsin except for students who require accommodations through Braille, Large Print or American Sign Language who will take ACT Aspire™ in a paper and pencil format.

 ACT Aspire™ is linked to ACT® College Readiness Benchmarks.
 ACT Aspire™ consists of multiple question types: constructed response, selected response and technology-enhanced.